 Related Post: Easily Achieve Brand Consistency With Your Designs

-Meaning your readers will never recognize you, which could definitely reduce your click-through rates.
+This means your readers will never recognize you, which could definitely reduce your click-through rates.

 When we’re looking for recipes on Pinterest, we’ll, without a doubt, click on pins we know to be from our favorite foodie bloggers versus ones we don’t know.